Soil Health, Fertiliser Use and Agricultural Sustainability

 Soil fertility depletion cannot be addressed simply by pumping more and more chemical fertilisers to the soils.
 Efforts that reduce the use of chemical fertilisers without compromising soil productivity, maintaining the natural resource base and human health, is the future of agriculture.

 There is great urgency and perils of deferment as we transition to a more sustainable agriculture.
-Food and nutrition security strategies must ensure that the soil is healthy to produce good crops for a nutritious diet and human health.
-This requires viewing the crop production through the lens of soil health, nutrition, within the wider context of food systems.
+Food and nutrition security strategies must ensure that the soil is healthy to produce healthy plant, nutritious diet and human health.
+This requires viewing the crop production with the lens of soil health, nutrition and with sustainability perspective, within the wider context of food systems.